 In summary, Waldorf teachers do follow a method.
 And this wonderfully creative method is most easily understood and effectively acquired by studying exemplary examples and learning from them.

-To provide such examples, I am publishing my Main Lesson plans in A WALDORF DIARY – DAY BY DAY THROUGH SEVEN YEARS.
+To provide such examples, I am publishing a record of the Main Lesson plans I created for my class.
+They are based in part on what other experienced teachers passed on to me, and in part on my own imagination and research.
 This helpful resource, designed to support and inspire Waldorf class teachers, can also be used by any other educator.

 My second aim is to help teachers free up valuable time for family and friends, recreation, personal development – and sufficient sleep.